Tooth Knocked Out? Seek Prompt Care

 - Keep the tooth moist at all times.
 Place it in milk or saline solution.
 Adults and older children may also hold it inside the cheek if it can be done safely.

-- Take the tooth with you and see a local Bunbury dentist as soon as possible.
+- Take the tooth with you and see a local Bunbury dentist promptly.

 It’s safe to rinse the mouth with water, but the tooth itself should not be washed with plain tap water.
 Do not scrub the tooth, as this may harm the root surface.

-If you need guidance for a knocked-out tooth in Bunbury, Eversmile Dental is here to help.
+If you need guidance for a knocked-out tooth in Bunbury, Eversmile Dental can assist with emergency care.

 Will a knocked-out tooth heal back on its own?